DC Water Sewer Overflow

 You can also find this information here.

-Currently, 60 million gallons of sewage are carried by the Potomac Interceptor every day.
-The sewer overflow is causing this sewage to enter the Potomac River and surrounding environment.
-Sewage contains a host of bacteria, nutrients, and chemicals that can cause dead zones, species loss, and degraded habitats.
-The change in water quality harms sensitive species that depend on clean water to survive.
+Currently, roughly 60 million gallons of sewage are carried by the Potomac Interceptor every day.
+The overflow has caused sewage to enter the Potomac River and the surrounding environment.
+Sewage contains pathogens, nutrients, and chemicals that can cause widespread damage to the ecosystem and human health.

 To learn more about the effects of sewage, check out these resources: